View your backlinks' anchors with a new SEMrush report!

 If you want to see whether or not your anchors contain your brand name or use other targeted keywords, export your (5) Anchors report into an XLS, CSV, or CSV semicolon format, and apply the necessary filters to the Anchor column.
 Watch out for over-optimized anchors!
 Google gives out penalties for them!

-.
+The Overview report for a domain or URL will show you the top anchors (6).
 By clicking at the View full report button, you will see a complete list.

-You can also pull data on anchors via API
+You can also pull data on anchors via API.